PSHCE / SMSC

-This half term, the whole school has been exploring the idea of democracy as part of PSHCE!
+At the start of each school year, the whole school explores the idea of democracy as part of PSHCE!

-The children have learnt about why we vote and how voting takes place in the context of local and national elections and have then applied the same principles to vote for our new school councillors.
+The children learn about why we vote and how voting takes place in the context of local and national elections and have then applied the same principles to vote for our new school councillors.

-We had over 50 applications for school council and after all the children cast their vote in the Polling Station last week, we are delighted to announce that our new councillors are:
+We usually have over 50 applications for school council and after all the children cast their vote in the Polling Station the councillors will be announced.

 Our councillors will be having regular meetings with Mr Reppold to discuss the thoughts and feelings of pupils about how they would like to further improve our school.